 And here’s a stealth-benefit: Eating this way can help you save money.
 That’s because you’re building meals around plants, beans and whole grains, while cutting back on pricey meats and processed foods.

-• Remember: The Mediterranean diet isn’t a fad get-thin-quick diet.
+Remember: The Mediterranean diet isn’t a fad, get-thin-quick diet.
 Some people do have luck with those in the short run, but most of us gain that weight back.
-Only to try another one with the same result.
-Instead, embrace an overall lifestyle that can ensure your glowing good health for years to come.
+Instead, embrace an overall lifestyle that can ensure your good health for years to come.

 Baked salmon Mediterranean bowl with quinoa and tzatziki